 We are keenly aware of the importance to modern consumers of the credentials and traceability of their food purchases.
 The PGI status is a valuable asset in the promotion of our indigenous Lough Neagh Eel.
 Equally, our fishermen can be proud that the work traditions, from which they and their forefathers have earned their livelihood, has been so highly acknowledged.

-Although pollan are found in 5 Irish loughs, they are only commercially available from Lough Neagh.
+Pollan are the only European vertebrate found uniquely in Ireland and their distribution is restricted to only 5 Irish loughs.
+They are only commercially available from Lough Neagh.
 Lough Neagh Pollan are a genetically unique variant of Irish Pollan.
-DNA analysis indicates that they colonised Lough Neagh about 200,000 years ago.